P4ND4P0W3R/myTrash/README.md

    ```

    This should install the client's dependencies and start your Vite development server for the React app on the port `5173` and accessible on [http://localhost:5173](http://localhost:5173).

+## 📝 Additional Notes

+- **Project Status:** This project is currently in development.
+- **Mobile App:**  We are exploring options for developing a mobile app version of myTrash.